 - VA mortgage loans

 VA loans are guaranteed by the Department of Veterans Affairs.
 Service persons and veterans can qualify for a VA loan, which usually offers a reasonable fixed rate of interest, no down payment, and reduced closing costs.
 Even though the VA does not finance the mortgages, it does certify eligibility to apply for a VA mortgage.

 A piggy-back loan is a second mortgage that closes with the first.
 Usually the first mortgage covers 80% of the purchase price and the "piggyback" funds 10%.
 The homebuyer covers the remaining 10%, rather than having to put together the usual 20% down payment.

 - Carry-Back loans

-In a "carry back" situation, the seller commits to loan you a portion of his own equity to help you with your down payment money.
-In this scenario, you would finance the majority of the purchase price with a traditional lending institution and finance the remainder with the seller.
-Typically you will pay a somewhat higher rate on the loan from the seller.
+In a "carry back" situation, the seller agrees to loan you a piece of his own equity to help you with your down payment money.
+The buyer funds most of the purchase price through a traditional mortgage program and finances the remaining funds with the seller.
+Often, this kind of second mortgage will have higher interest.

 No matter your strategy of pulling together your down payment, the thrill of reaching the goal of living in your own home will be just as great!